arulvalananto/portfolio/README.md

 4. **Deploy the site**

-   Merge and pull requests will automatically deploy the website to the gatsby
+   Merge and pull requests will automatically deploy the website to the gatsbyjs cloud